psychology-of-programming/ppig.org/content/workshops/2004-annual-workshop/report.md

 ---
 title: "Report"
 workshop: "ppig-2004"
-weight: 1
+weight: 30
 ---

-## PPIG Workshop 2004 Report
+**By Chris Douce** \

-**By Chris Douce** Feedback Instruments, UK.
+Feedback Instruments, UK.

 _5-7 April 2004, Institute of Technology, Carlow, Ireland._

-The [16th annual workshop of the Psychology of Programming Interest group](/node/110) took place in the southern Irish town of Carlow, the first time the workshop had been held in Ireland.
+The [16th annual workshop of the Psychology of Programming Interest group](/workshops/2004-annual-workshop) took place in the southern Irish town of Carlow, the first time the workshop had been held in Ireland.
 The workshop was well attended and comprised of a mixture of old timers (if you excuse the expression), new faces, and faces that were kindly recalled from earlier workshops (however, there were some people who _were_ missed - you know who you are!)

 PPIG 04 comprised of six sessions, where a total of nineteen papers were presented, covering topic areas including computer science education (which was the topic of a talk given by our invited speaker, Sally Fincher), approaches to programming research methodologies and tools (many thanks go our Finnish colleagues who gave an artful performance), and program comprehension.